 all rights reserved

-navigation bar ( eight equal segments) on 'PayPal (and Billpoint) more detailed information - major revision October 2004' page, linking to abstracts, the mechanics of inflation,feedback and crowding,e.m.u. and inflation,foundations for sound education, orientation,
+navigation bar ( eight equal segments) on 'PayPal: more detailed information (revised october 2004 and June 2008)' page, linking to abstracts, the mechanics of inflation,feedback and crowding,e.m.u. and inflation,foundations for sound education, orientation,

 multiple uses for this glittering entity, e-mail abelard